Evans Gambit

 History and Notable Players

-The earliest known analysis of this opening dates back to 1827.
-The opening is named after William Davies Evans.
+Documented study of this line goes back to 1827.
+The opening takes its name from William Davies Evans.
 It arises from the Italian Game: Giuoco Piano.
-Among the most prolific practitioners on the White side are Adolf Anderssen (89 games), Paul Morphy (60 games), Mikhail Chigorin (46 games).
-On the Black side, notable exponents include William Steinitz (61 games), Adolf Anderssen (44 games), Gustav Richard Neumann (23 games).
+On the White side, Adolf Anderssen (89 games), Paul Morphy (60 games), Mikhail Chigorin (46 games) top the database.
+Notable Black exponents: William Steinitz (61 games), Adolf Anderssen (44 games), Gustav Richard Neumann (23 games).

 Main Lines and Variations